-Holding the egg steady to place into the box
+- Holding the egg steady to place it into the box or container

-Squeezing just enough to transfer, but not too much that the egg comes apart
+- Squeezing just enough to transfer the egg but not too much so that it comes apart

 Ideas like this fine motor activity are perfect for pencil grip.
 Here’s what you need to know about the stages of holding a pencil.

 Good news!
 We like to keep things simple; many of these supplies will already be in your home.
 Grab a box and take a look at the supplies listed below.